brownplt/smol-to-others/README.md

 Lists are not supported.
 So `cons`, `empty`, `list`, `map`, `filter`, `foldl`, and `foldr` are not provided.

 Some identifiers are not allowed to be used as variables.
-Specifically, a variable must not look like of the keywords and primitive operators.
+Specifically, the identifier must not be the same as one of the keywords and primitive operators.
 Furthermore, only alphabetic characters, numeric characters, `-`, `_`, `*`, `!`, and `?` can appear in a variable.
 A variable must be non-empty and must not start with a number.

 ```